 If you'd like to come down to our annual awards for the chance to see the stars in person, you'll need an official wristband.
 Read on to find out how you can get one.

 BAFTA’s red carpets are among the most exclusive and anticipated occasions in the entertainment calendar.
 Global stars of cinema and television regularly attend our awards, arriving arrive in style and joining home-grown talent for a night of celebration.

-- There will be no access to the ticketed viewing area without a wristband.
+- Access to the viewing areas are not permitted without a valid wristband.

-- Any public who are found to be blocking doorways or the public footpath or restricting public or vehicle access in any way will not be issued a wristband and will be asked to move.
+- Anybody found to be blocking doorways or the public footpath or restricting public or vehicle access in any way may not be issued a wristband and may be asked to move on.

 - Please take all your rubbish with you and keep the area clean.

-- The organisers reserve the right to refuse admission to, remove or exclude any person who’s behaviour gives rise to concerns regarding the health and safety of the public, security, staff or themselves.
+- We reserve the right to refuse admission to, remove or exclude any person whose behaviour gives rise to concerns regarding the health and safety of the public, security, staff or themselves.

 - Where someone is found to be in possession of an item that gives rise to health and safety concerns as above, they will be refused admission, removed and may be reported to the police.

 - Please note that due to the Queen Elizabeth II Diamond Jubilee Steps viewing area ballot there will be fewer wristbands than previous years available on the day.